-The U.S. Federal Trade Commission is pushing to conclude its antitrust investigation of Google Inc. (GOOG) in the coming weeks, four people familiar with the matter said.
+The U.S. Federal Trade Commission is pushing to conclude its antitrust investigation of Google Inc. (GOOG:US) in the coming weeks, four people familiar with the matter said.

 The agency’s staff will present its findings to the FTC’s five commissioners by mid-September and probably recommend whether to sue the company for hurting competition through its Internet dominance or suggest a basis for settlement, said the people, who spoke on the condition of anonymity because the progress of the probe is confidential.

 Google, the operator of the world’s largest search engine, has been engaged in talks with the European Commission since May when Chief Competition Officer Joaquin Almunia asked the company to propose solutions to the commission’s concerns.
 Competitors have complained that Google promotes its own specialist search services, copies rivals’ travel and restaurant reviews, and stifles competition in the advertising industry through its agreements with websites and software developers.